 You place a limit order with a Limit Price of $35,000; then a week later, to your delight, the market price is matched and your order to sell BTC is filled.

 Stop limit order combines a stop price and a limit order, wherein a stop price acts as a trigger to place a limit order.

 Stop price: a trigger price to buy or sell

 Limit price: an order placed to buy or sell a when the price is reached

-In a stop limit order, you can predetermine a stop price which subsequently places a limit order once the market price reaches the stop price entered in the trade.
-That is, once the desired stop price has been reached, a stop-limit order becomes a limit order that will be executed at a specified limit price.
+In a stop limit order, you predetermine a stop price which triggers a limit order.
+Once the order is placed, it will only be executed at a specified limit price.

 Stop-limit orders are often used by traders to mitigate risk, lock in profits, and limit downside losses by specifying the highest or lowest price they are willing to accept.